Uganda national netball team

-The Uganda national netball team, also known as the She-Cranes, represent the Uganda Netball Federation in international netball tournaments, such as the Netball World Cup, the Commonwealth Games, the Fast5 Netball World Series and the Netball Nations Cup.
+The Uganda national netball team, also known as the She-Cranes, represent Netball Uganda in international netball tournaments, such as the Netball World Cup, the Commonwealth Games, the Fast5 Netball World Series and the Africa Netball Nations Cup.
 Uganda have won Africa Netball Cup, All-Africa Games and Netball Singapore Nations Cup tournaments.
 Their best results in major tournaments are fifth place finishes at the 2022 Commonwealth Games and the 2023 Netball World Cup.
-As of 25 July 2024, Uganda are sixth in the World Netball Rankings.
+As of 25 July 2026, Uganda are sixth in the World Netball Rankings.